Overview

 8. Life Support for Military Land, Air and Naval Operations Systems

-The Norwegian Space Agency (NSA) is considering an expansion of the space industry to include Jan Mayen, also due to its geographical advantages.
-The NSA is further looking to expand the cooperation with the United States, focusing on utilization of Norwegian infrastructure on Svalbard and in the Arctic.
+The Norwegian Space Agency (NSA) is considering an expansion of the space industry in the Arctic due to its geographical advantages.
 Satellite data received and read in these areas enable development within weather forecasting, climate, environmental monitoring, and research.
-The projects initiated by Norwegian space companies are to a large extent developed through national membership in the European Space Agency (ESA).
+The projects initiated by Norwegian space companies are largely developed through national membership in the European Space Agency (ESA).
 Norway participates in the EU programs Galileo, Copernicus, and Horizon 2020, and works closely with the U.S. space industry, including NASA.
 The space industry is a growth sector in Norway.
+Headquartered on the island of Andøya in northern Norway, Andøya Space is an aerospace company that provides services to science and engineering communities and serves as a rocket testing and launch site.
 In 2021, Andøya Space received USD 36 million from the Norwegian Government to establish a launch base for small satellites at Andøya.
+Andøya Spaceport opened in 2023.

 There has been high demand for commercial offshore helicopter service in Norway due to offshore activities.
 The oil and gas industry accounts for just under 10% of all domestic flights in Norway.